top of page

 - Dennis Maneri

-The use of a Star Field here on my Home Page is inspired by the poet, David Whyte, who closes a poem with the words, "seeing at last the star you did not know you were following."
+... here and throughout my work, is inspired by the poet, David Whyte, who closes a poem with the words, "seeing at last the star you did not know you were following."
 He says the ancient metaphor of following a star is so true because when you're following a star, it disappears for half the day, missing in the daylight hours when you're overwhelmed by the priorities of the day, yet reappearing in the vulnerabilities of the night.
 I didn't know I would follow this star until someone told me I have cancer.

-For myself and thousands of other cancer patients, an integrative approach, combining traditional approaches like chemo and radiation with personal changes to affect body chemistry, is providing new, inspiring results.
+and thousands of other cancer patients, an integrative approach, combining traditional treatments like chemo and radiation with personal changes to affect body chemistry, is providing new, inspiring results.

-Here you can learn how I made my body as inhospitable as possible to prostate cancer through standard medication and my Big Three: Diet, Meditation and a Low-Stress Lifestyle.
+learn how I made my body as inhospitable as possible to prostate cancer through a combination of standard medication and my BIG THREE: A Mindful Lifestyle, Diet, and Meditation.

 Image by Kristopher Roller